nyxxxie/serenity/CONTRIBUTING.md

 especially true when such decisions complicate the api for new users.

 ## Pull requests
-If you want to contribute code, it is advised you create a [wip] pull request so that others know that you are currently working on a specific feature.
-Make all your changes in a new branch.
+If you want to contribute code, use pull requests.
+Pull requests should be used to make others aware of your work on a code change or to ask for feedback on a change.
+If your feature is in progress, please prefix your pull request with [WIP].
+If you have an idea with no code or do not intend to work on the feature, use the issue tracker.
+Make all your changes in a topic branch as opposed to devel or master.

 ## Bug patching
 A good way to contribute and get familiar with spade's internals is to